-Alicia Bigras, lyric soprano, is originally from Fruitvale BC and has spent the past 3 years in Medicine Hat teaching at the college.
-Prior to that Alicia taught for 7 years with the Conservatory of Music at the University of Lethbridge.
+Alicia Bigras, lyric soprano, is originally from Fruitvale, BC and has spent the past three years in Medicine Hat teaching at the college.
+Prior to that, Alicia taught for seven years with the Conservatory of Music at the University of Lethbridge.
 She resides in Medicine Hat with her husband Jan, and sons Nicholas (6) and Carter (3).
 Alicia teaches voice at the college, conducts the Medicine Hat Children's Choir and also created and teaches an early learning music class called, " Here Comes Treble".
 In addition to teaching at the college, Alicia is also the director and lead teacher at Au Chapeau French Immersion Preschool.

 Alicia has been singing and performing since the age of 7 where she began studying voice with Audrey and Chuck Bissett.
 In 2005, she completed a Bachelor of Music degree with a major in vocal performance under the direction of Patrice Jegou-Oyelese.
 In 2006, Alicia was one of two Canadians to be accepted into the University of Miami, Frost School of Music summer program in Salzburg Austria.
 There she had the opportunity to learn German, perform in master classes, and study with renowned instructors.
 In 2010 she completed a Bachelor of Education degree and has taught music as well as other subjects for grades 1-6.
 She is a very passionate about teaching music to people of all ages and instilling music appreciation in her students.